 The enemy is hard at work in deceiving people and warping people’s world views.
 The result is mostly victim mentalities, increased division among identity groups, most pertinent to this post are male and female relations.
 Clearly this is not an environment that promotes a biblical unity of the uniquely made, man and woman.

 Current active feminists promote are not about giving equality of opportunity and options (unless it’s for an abortion.)
 It’s anti-man and it’s really about claiming supremacy over men.
 Look up testimonies of people being “red pilled.”
 Or better yet, watch The Red Pill, a documentary made by a feminist filmmaker who originally wanted to expose the men’s rights movement for their cruel intentions.
 In her TED talk she spoke about “talking to the enemy.”
 She eventually realized men are people too and saw how the feminist movement had become anti-man.
-It’s worse in the UK, Europe and Canada.
+Listen to interviews of how the people who used to support her literally tries to ruin her career and life because she dared mention that men’s rights matter too.
+Yes, it’s worse in the UK, Europe and Canada.
 However, this mentality affects United States culture and campuses as well.
+I continually am shocked to see videos of insanely rude and sometimes violent protesters on campuses I would not have begged as overly liberal.
+They’ve protested people who 10 years ago would have been on the left.
+These protests are not even necessarily against conservative Christian speakers.
+It’s anyone who disagrees with them on any of many different points.

 How can a Christian woman come out of that environment and reconcile the idea of submitting to a man in marriage?
 How will this help her learn to respect her husband?

-I see bits and pieces of feminist influence in my life and marriage and I was raised in the church, lived in a conservative state and attended a conservative college in the business school.
-Nevertheless, even as I’m writing this, I squirm, a little fearful that I’m coming off too traditional and closed minded.
+I see bits and pieces of feminist influence in my life and marriage.
+I was raised in the church, lived in a conservative state, attended a conservative college and majored in the business school, not something ideological like gender studies.
+Nevertheless, as I am writing about the virtue of submitting to your husband in marriage, as is instructed in the bible, I squirm.
+I’m fearful that I’m coming off too traditional and closed minded.
 Whaaaat?
 Why is this an even slightly controversial opinion in Christian circles?

 We should respect all people, our husbands especially.
 It’s such a biblical concept and so important for marriage.
-In fact our married small group went through a book that described a man’s need for respect and a woman’s need for love .
+In fact our married small group went through the book Love and Respect by Dr. Emerson Eggrichs.
+This book described a man’s need for respect and a woman’s need for love .
 Every couple in our group found it helpful.

-How much harder would it be for a woman to unlearn unbiblical toxic feminism that is indoctrinated to a much larger degree than what I experienced?
+How much harder would it be for a woman to unlearn unbiblical toxic feminism that is indoctrinated to a much larger degree than what I experienced in the unusually conservative world I experienced in college 10 years ago when it wasn’t as pervasive?

 These are real concerns.